Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/hid-specification-introduction.md

-# Human Interface Device specification
+# Introduction to Human Interface Device specification

 Human Interface Device (HID) is a [specification](https://www.usb.org/hid) to describe peripheral user input devices connected to computers via USB or Bluetooth.
 HID is commonly used to implement devices such as gamepads, joysticks, or racing wheels.